 Water Retention: The majority of the issues that stucco faces are related to the fact that stucco doesn’t handle moisture well.
 When moisture gets under certain siding materials, like brick and wood, it doesn’t cause a lot of problems because it simply evaporates away.
 However, stucco retains moisture at a much higher rate, which is what causes stucco to decay.
 Rising damp in particular poses a big threat to stucco siding as it ends up permeating the stucco and the water wrecks havoc from the inside.

-There are so many issues that arise with Stucco that once you begin having trouble with it, remediating the stucco is the best and sometimes the only course of action that you can take.
+There are so many issues that arise with Stucco that once you begin having trouble with it, remediation the stucco is the best and sometimes the only course of action that you can take.